-Single Family Townhouse Residential District
+Townhouse Residential District

-Purpose: The purpose of the district is to provide for new detached housing townhouse residential development along the east side of Main Street in a form and design consistent with Allenhurst's historic residential character.
+Purpose: The purpose of the district is to provide for new townhouse residential development along the east side of Main Street in a form and design consistent with Allenhurst's historic residential character.

 Townhouses - A one-family dwelling in a row of at least three such units in which each unit has its own front and rear access to the outside, no unit is located over another unit, and each unit is separated from any other unit by one or more vertical common fire-resistant walls.
-Single family detached housing

-Accessory Uses: Accessory uses and structures shall be permitted subject to the same terms and conditions as set forth in the Land Use Ordinance.
-Parking, signage, and other uses customarily incidental to the principal permitted uses.
+Accessory Uses: Parking, signage, and other uses customarily incidental to the principal use.